 Careers in Graphic Design

-No matter which concentration is pursued, the graphic design major prepares students to be effective visual communications professionals.
+The graphic design major prepares students to be effective visual communications professionals.
 Working in both traditional and digital mediums, students learn to conceptualize, design and produce in a variety of design disciplines, including advertising, packaging, editorial or magazine design, websites and more.